 We recommend that you apply for your visa in good time.

 The unit of currency in Vietnam is the dong (VND).
 It is a protected currency, which means you cannot buy it in advance and will have to exchange currency in Vietnam.
 Visit www.xe.com/currencyconverter to see the current exchange rate in both US dollars and euros.
 We recommend that you take some US dollars with you in cash and exchange them for local currency at an official bureau de change on arrival.
-In addition, US dollars are broadly accepted as payment in shops and supermarkets in large towns and cities.
 Standard credit cards such as Visa and MasterCard are becoming more and more common, and cash machines (ATMs) are becoming increasingly widespread in large towns and cities.
 You can generally pay with a credit card at hotels and in many restaurants and shops.
 Once again, however, the farther out into the country you travel, the harder it may be to use your credit card.

 The price level in Vietnam is generally lower than in Europe.
 The guide below applies to the cities.
 Prices are typically lower in rural areas, where the range of options also tends to be more limited.